nodexo/upstream-proxy/README.md

 - Uses only "frontend_connectors" and "backend_connectors" properties of the passed object
 - Generates property "created" = current unix timestamp

-Existing connections are not affected: To disconnect clients after a configuration change use [disconnectClients](#disconnectclientsstr).
+Existing connections are not affected: To disconnect clients after a configuration change use [disconnectClients()](#disconnectclientsstr).

 Example: